LieberInstitute/CaPTure/Steps/Step2.md

-#To segment the ROIs from the red image.
+# To segment the ROIs from the red image.

 Matlab function used is [segmentation](https://github.com/LieberInstitute/CaImg_cellcultures/blob/master/toolbox/segmentation.m) in the [toolbox](https://github.com/LieberInstitute/CaImg_cellcultures/tree/master/toolbox) directory.
 Inputs to the [segmentation](https://github.com/LieberInstitute/CaImg_cellcultures/blob/master/toolbox/segmentation.m) function are paths to the red image[*R.czi](https://github.com/LieberInstitute/CaImg_cellcultures/blob/master/test_data/SS1803_50_Lime_A1_DIV42_1R.czi) file, microscope and threshold.
+The output of this function produces a Jpeg and a matfile saved in the same directory as the input filename.

 To run a single file on matlab
 ```matlab